markandre13/corba.js/README.md

 Around 2004 a group developers previously involed with CORBA and the OMG presented a much improved successor of CORBA, the [Internet Communications Engine](https://zeroc.com/products/ice) (ICE), which is also available for JavaScript/TypeScript under the GNU GPLv2.

 Around 2012, CERN switched from CORBA to [0MQ](https://en.wikipedia.org/wiki/ZeroMQ) and a custom serializer.

+In 2013 Kenton Varda, tech lead for Protcol Buffers, released [Cap'n Proto](https://capnproto.org/).
+While the integration into the destination language isn't as seamless as CORBA's, the wireprotocol is more efficent.
+(E.g. it puts data of variable length at the end.)

 ## Interfaces